 -

-In an Azure Storage Account Container create the
+In an Azure Storage Account Container named

 Tip